gasb150/Hummingbird_Bot/README.md

 ![screenshot](./src/imgs/ScreenshotStart.png)

 In this project, I make a Telegram wine quote bot using the API given by the BotFather from telegram.
+I choose a Hummingbir Bot project, beacause I have my owm busines of wine artesanal, and I think this project could help in a future in how we can go to more people.
 # Descrition
 With this bot:
 you can move within options, using the assigned typings.